RaduG/pytest_func_cov/README.md

 # Command line arguments
-By default, all packages in the pytest session path are loaded and monitor, except for those named "test" or "tests".
+By default, all packages in the pytest session path are loaded and monitored, except for those named "test" or "tests".
 However, pytest_func_cov does provide a command line argument through which a specific module in the current folder can be specified: